mziru/scalable-web-api/README.md

 The app requires a PostgreSQL database connection to run.
 To set this up, add a file to the base directory called "postgres_uri.txt" containing the URI for the database that you would like to use.

-For a local connection, the URI will look something like:
+For a local connection, the URI will look something like this:

 postgresql://<db_user>:<db_password>@localhost/<db_name>

-For a Unix socket connection to Cloud SQL, the URI will look something like:

-postgresql+psycopg2://<db_user>:<db_password>@<db_name>?host=<instance_unix_socket>/.s.PGSQL.5432

-(NOTE: the query parameter for the socket, in this case "host," may vary depending on the driver.
-See the documentation at https://cloud.google.com/sql/docs/postgres/connect-overview for more information.)

 Once the URI is configured, the app can be tested locally by running "main.py".
 When the app is run, Swagger will automatically build documentation and a user interface, which can be used to explore and test the API: